seansaville/howdoi/README.md

 # howdoi use it?

 **howdoi** is really easy to use.
-There's only 2 important commands:
+There are only 2 important commands:

 ```
 howdoi -a your awesome bit of information